 Travellers are cautioned to avoid contact with animals, including dogs, snakes, rodents, birds, and bats.
 Certain infections found in North America, like rabies, can be shared between humans and animals.

 Medical services and facilities

-All hospitals must accept and treat emergencies, regardless of the person’s ability to pay.
+All U.S. hospitals must accept and treat emergencies, regardless of the person’s ability to pay.
 Clients will, however, be charged for all services rendered.
 Foreign visitors without travel health insurance will have to pay out of pocket for their medical treatment.